Hundreds lay wreaths at East Tennessee State Veterans Cemetery - NewsBreak

 Koprince said she has been the coordinator for almost a decade.
 Her son was a Marine and is now buried next to her father that also served.

-“My son was killed in Iraq and the best way to honor him, I felt was to give back to my veterans,” she said.Veteran who survived WWII and COVID-19 honored on his 105th birthday
+“My son was killed in Iraq and the best way to honor him, I felt was to give back to my veterans,” she said.Over 8,000 wreaths to be laid on graves of veterans in Knoxville

 Retired Air Force veteran Bill Padoll said he comes to this event every year,